cazfletch/collectable-penguin-app/README.md

 ## Setup

-Start up a fabric and deploy the collectable-penguin-network
+1. Start up a fabric and deploy the collectable-penguin-network (included with the project)

+2. Run the setup demo transaction

 ## Running the app

-Run `npm start` to run the app.
+1. Run `npm start` to run the app.
 This will start the app on http://localhost:4200/

 ## Starting the rest server

 The app requires two rest servers to be running.

-Run the following to setup the required environment variable.
+1. Run the following to setup the required environment variable.
 Replace <CLIENT_ID> and <CLIENT_SECRET> variables

 ```
   export COMPOSER_PROVIDERS='{